TISUnion/PrimeBackup/docs/chunking/index.md

 1. Cut the file into chunks using the selected algorithm
 2. Calculate a hash for each chunk using `backup.hash_method`
 3. Reuse chunks that already exist in storage
-4. Compress and write only the new chunks
+4. Compress and write only the new chunk payloads as pack entries
 5. Bind the ordered chunk list back to the whole-file blob (by offset)

 ### Metadata Optimization (Chunk Groups)

-Conceptually, a chunked blob is just an ordered list of chunks.
-Storing a direct binding row for every blob-chunk pair would be expensive, so the implementation groups consecutive chunks into chunk groups and stores two bindings:
+Conceptually, a chunked blob is just an ordered list of chunks Storing a direct binding row for every blob-chunk pair would be expensive, so the implementation groups consecutive chunks into chunk groups and stores two bindings: